 5. Processed and Junk Food

 Eat these healthy foods in a balanced format.
 Do not overeat anything.
 We also suggest you consume that healthy food that our elders ask us to eat.
 Take advice from others as well and try to create a balanced diet chart.
 Consult your doctor when in need.
 If you suspect that your baby is having any reaction from the food you are consuming then talk to your doctor immediately.
-Often, our child is allergic or uncomfortable from some food and if you consume it, they may directly get affected.
+Often, our child is allergic or uncomfortable with some food and if you consume it, they may directly get affected.

 Always add or subtract food after consulting a health professional.
 Your doctor may also recommend eating some supplements in addition to your balanced diet.
 These supplements make up for any nutrients that are missing from your diet.

 Eat healthily and be more conscious about what you eat.
 Be healthy and stay happy.
 Follow us for more such articles and do not forget to like and share our work with your fellow mothers. 🙂

 You can also go through these 10 Easy and Helpful Breastfeeding Tips For New Mothers.
 Might be helpful to you.
 Have a look!

 For timely information on Breastfeeding and Parenting Tips, Subscribe to our Newsletter.

 Feel free to join our Facebook community of beautiful & supportive moms where everyone shares their amazing experiences.